silverwind/uppie/README.md

 ## Browser support

-Browser support for the new directory upload spec is WIP on both Firefox and Edge.
-Despite that, `uppie` can still be used for single or multi-file uploads on unsupporting browsers.
+Browser support for the new API directory upload spec is WIP on Firefox and Edge.
+Chrome supports an older spec, which is also supported.

 |            | directories in input[file] | directories in drag and drop |
 |------------|----------------------------|------------------------------|